 My friend and I screeched like children as we made our way over it.
 The click and clatter of the bamboo strips and the softness of the multiple layers felt like it could give way any minute.
 You dared not look over the edge and motos and cars would zoom past you creating an adrenalin-fuelled wobble in the path as you tried to find your momentum again.

 It was unique and exhilarating, although be prepared to pay for the privilege – the dollar you pay being over four times that of the local price.

-The island you find yourself on is essentially a giant village.
+Koh Paen – the island you find yourself in after crossing the bamboo bridge – is a giant village.
 Our grand idea of cycling all the way around it was cut short when we realised that we had been cycling for over an hour and had not made much progress in terms of reaching a half-way point on the island’s circumference and we still hold on to the belief that the road was never-ending.
 We were also short-changed by locals who decided to ignore my limited Khmer.

 Still, there is not much else to do besides looking at people’s lovely houses and the farmed landscape, alongside random cows, corn cobs and stinky durian fruits.

 You can hire a bike in town for as little as $2 for the day.

 Other sights in Kampong Cham are based out-of-town including a pair of temples called Phnom Pros and Phnom Srey and the province’s last remaining wooden pagoda, Wat Maha Leap – one of the last remaining wooden pagodas left in the country.